 An insidious form of human trafficking that is less publicized than sex trafficking, forced labor is intertwined in global supply chains and Seattle’s various ports of entry.
 Victims of labor trafficking are often coerced to work to repay a loan or service, or through extortion and the threat of violence, according to the U.S. Department of Health and Human Services.
 A 2014 International Labour Organization report estimated that human trafficking annually generates $150 billion worldwide, about a third of which results from labor trafficking.
-The issue is particularly widespread in Washington, which had 163 reported human trafficking cases in 2017, making it the 13th highest ranked state in reported instances, according to the National Human Trafficking Hotline’s 2017 annual report.
+The issue is particularly widespread in Washington, which had 163 reported human trafficking cases in 2017, making it the 13th highest ranked state in reported instances, according to statistics.

-Human trafficking in the region reached the national spotlight last year following the publication of a The Atlantic cover story written by former Seattle Times reporter Alex Tizon about his family’s indentured servant, a Filipina named Eudocia Tomas Pulido.
-The viral story received mixed reviews ranging from criticism to praise.
-“Culturally in the Asian community it’s not bad to have a maid because it’s a cultural thing,” said Velma Veloria, a former state representative for South Seattle’s 11th District, “but then people don’t realize that there’s a boundary between work and being trafficked.”
+Human trafficking in the region reached the national spotlight last year following the publication of a covr story in The Atlantic by former Seattle Times reporter Alex Tizon about his family’s indentured servant, a Filipina named Eudocia Tomas Pulido.
+The viral story received reviews ranging from criticism to praise.

 Their collaborative efforts started in 1995, when Susana Remerata Blackwell, a mail-order bride from the Philippines, and two of her friends were murdered by Blackwell’s estranged husband during their divorce proceeding at the King County Courthouse.
 Veloria and Catague talked on the phone afterwards, remarking that the murders were “more than just domestic violence,” Veloria recalled.